 Top 6 tips on how to avoid a lock scam

 Getting a new house and need a new lock?
 Or you have lost your car keys; therefore you need help to avoid illegal lock scams?
 It may seem simple to get a lock fixed, or simply replaced a new one.
 But is it really that case?
-Poole locksmiths uncovers the truth about locks.
+Manchester locksmiths uncovers the truth about locks.

 There have been a few cases regarding locksmith scams.
 Some are organisations that claimed to be one and offered to change your lock.
 The moment you open the gates, it's pretty much over.
 So, what are some things you need to know to prevent such scams from happening?